adamvduke/node-apn-server/README.md

 Goal Usage:
 -----------------

-     node node-apn-server.js
+     node index.js
      curl -d "appId=<your-app-id>&appSecret=<your-app-secret>&deviceToken=760ff5e341de1ca9209bcfbd320625b047b44f5b394c191899dd5885a1f65bf2&notificationText=What%3F&badgeNumber=4&sound=default&payload=5+and+7" http://localhost:3000/

 Getting Started:
 -----------------

 * Start couchdb
+* Create a node_apn database in couch
 * Create the pre-requisite data needed to support the server
+ * Add the couch\_views/users\_all.js content as a view called "\_design/users" with the name "all"
+ * Add a user document and configure that user's applications
- * There is an example document with one application configured shown below
+ * There is an example document with one user and one application configured shown below
+ * Pay attention to the certData and keyData entries in the settings hash, the server currently provides a way for you to upload the certificate and key, but it's ugly.
+The plan is to possibly use a different front end to manage the things that might be easier to do in a blocking environment.

 --

      git clone git@github.com:adamvduke/node-apn-server.git
      cd node-apn-server
      npm install
-     node node-apn-server.js
+     node index.js

 Example Document:
 ----------------